Turkey registers all-time high February export figure - Latest News

 Turkey made a flying start to 2021 thanks to its strong performance for the second month in a row, she underlined.

-"In the first two months of this year this, the ratio rose to 82.9 percent from 79.5 a year ago," she elaborated.
+"In the first two months of this year this, the ratio rose to 82.9% from 79.5 a year ago," she elaborated.

 The ministry is focused on expanding Turkey's export markets while enhancing its presence in current ones, she stressed.